Drazin-Inverse and heat capacity for driven random walks on the ring: Conclusions

 \section{Conclusions}

 The computation of {\it excesses}, the temporally--accumulated difference

 between finite--time expectations $ \langle g(X_t)\,|\,X_0=x\rangle$ and their limit $\langle g\rangle = \lim_{t\uparrow \infty}\langle g(X_t)\,|\,X_0=x\rangle$, is important for statistical mechanical applications of stochastic processes $X_t, t\geq 0$.
-In the present paper, for $X_t$ we considered a driven random walker on a ring with $N$ vertices, and we obtained a graphical representation (in terms of combining weights of two trees) leading to an efficient computation of such an excess, called the pseudo-potential.
-We have related that pseudo-potential to the Drazin--inverse of the backward generator. \\ As application to thermal physics and by choosing the appropriate function $g$, we have computed the heat capacity of an ideal gas of driven walkers.
+In the present paper, for $X_t$ we have considered a driven random walker on a ring with $N$ vertices, and we obtained a graphical representation (in terms of combining weights of two trees) leading to efficient computation of such a difference \eqref{acc}, called the quasipotential.
+We have related that quasipotential to the Drazin--inverse of the backward generator. \\ As an application to thermal physics and by choosing the appropriate function $g$, we have computed the heat capacity of an ideal gas of driven walkers.
 We have demonstrated that it is perfectly possible, thanks to the developed algorithm, to study its low-temperature behavior (satisfying an extended Nernst heat theorem in the case of bounded transition rates) and its dependence on driving and on the size of the ring.
-We also show in the Appendix that a continuum limit is possible, giving an overdamped diffusion for which the pseudo-potential can be given explicitly.\\ We expect that the combination of graph theory with nonequilibrium statistical mechanics of Markov jump processes, as tried here, will give rise to further interesting applications, in particular by extending this work to metric graphs and to active (or persistent) random walkers.\\
+We have also shown that a continuum limit is possible, giving an overdamped diffusion for which the quasipotential can be given explicitly.\\ We expect that the combination of graph theory with nonequilibrium statistical mechanics of Markov jump processes, as tried here, will give rise to further interesting applications, in particular by extending this work to metric graphs and to active (or persistent) random walkers.\\

 {\bf Acknowledgment}: We are grateful to Prof.~Christian Maes for suggesting the problem, many discussions and help in editing the paper.
 We thank Mathias Smits and Simon Krekels for substantial help with the numerical work.